-- 1) Students must satisfy the Regents' Reading and Writing Skills requirements in order to graduate. - 2) Students who earn an "A" or "B" in Composition I and II have satisfied the Regents' Skills requirement. - 3) Students who earn a "C" in Composition I or II require additional remediation. - 4) The Vice President for Academic Affairs will inform the Office of the Registrar when students have satisfied the Regents' Skills requirements through the remediation plan, based on a recommendation from the Chair of Humanities.
+- 1) Students must satisfy the Regents' Reading and Writing Skills requirements in order to graduate. - Students who earn an "A" or "B" in Composition I and II have satisfied the Regents' Skills requirement. - 3) Students who earn a "C" in Composition I or II require additional remediation. - 4) The Vice President for Academic Affairs will inform the Registrar's Office when students have satisfied the Regents' Skills requirements through the remediation plan, based on a recommendation from the Chair of Humanities.